qjiangzhao/TEtrimmer/README.md

 System: Linux, macOS, Windows WSL

 RAM:
 - For HPC Linux user, enough RAM needs to be assigned.
-We highly recommend running TEtrimmer on HPC with at least 40 threads and assigning at least 5 GB ram to each thread.
+We highly recommend running TEtrimmer on HPC with at least 40 threads and assigning at least 5 GB RAM to each thread.

 | Threads | RAM    |